-1. Preservation of 90% of the plant populations found within suitable habitat within the project area.
-Established, high quality populations known to occur within the project footprint will be avoided by construction and conserved 100%.

-- 2. Depending on species and the likely success of replanting it, as determined through consultation with the Wildlife Agencies, as appropriate, plants will be relocated to a suitable replacement site.
+- Preservation of 90% of the plant populations found within suitable habitat within the project area.
+If 90% conservation cannot be maintained, then a DBEST will be prepared according to MSHCP provisions.
+Established, high quality populations known to occur within the project footprint will be avoided by construction and conserved 100%. - 2.
+Restoration of impacted special status plants will be implemented as directed by the RCA and the Wildlife Agencies.
+Restoration may be onsite and/or offsite.
+Depending on the species and the likely success of replanting-it, as determined through consultation with the Wildlife Agencies, as appropriate, plants will-may be relocated to a suitable replacement site.
 This will be accomplished by transplantation and seed/bulb collection within the project site.
 The applicant will relocate plants and/or seeds to adjacent areas that contain site specific requirements necessary for successful cultivation of the plant species.
 The applicant will identify appropriate replacement sites in consultation with the RCA.
-The applicant will prepare a quantitative evaluation for the DBEST based on survey results to determine the ratio of replacement conservation needed.
-The applicant will prepare a Revegetation Monitoring Plan that will be submitted to and approved by the RCA and Wildlife Agencies prior to initiating revegetation.
-The plan will outline transplanting activities, locations, monitoring requirements, and criteria to measure transplanting success. - 3.
-The applicant will establish conservation easements on replacement site(s) to protect the populations in perpetuity.
+The applicant will prepare a quantitative evaluation for the DBEST based on survey results to determine the ratio of restoration and replacement conservation needed.
+The applicant will prepare a Revegetation-Habitat Mitigation and Monitoring Plan that will be submitted to and approved by the RCA and Wildlife Agencies prior to initiating revegetation.
+The plan will outline transplanting restoration activities, locations, monitoring requirements, and criteria to measure transplanting restoration success.

+3. The applicant will establish conservation easements on replacement site(s) to protect the populations in perpetuity.

 MM BIO-4: Protection of Special Status Wildlife Species.
 This mitigation measure enhances and clarifies measures the applicant will implement under PDF BIO-1 and PDF BIO-3.
-If avoidance cannot be ensured (e.g., seasonal construction restrictions, passive relocation of the animal from the disturbance area, adjusting project footprint), the applicant will conduct protocol-level surveys prior to construction to determine presence or absence of special status wildlife species of concern in areas where suitable habitat occurs or is potentially present within the project area.
+If avoidance eannot be ensured (e.g., seasonal construction restrictions, passive relocation of the animal from the disturbance area, adjusting project footprint), tThe applicant will conduct protocol-level surveys prior to construction to determine presence or absence of special status wildlife species of concern in areas where suitable habitat occurs or is potentially present within the project area.
 Wildlife species of concern include, but are not limited to, coastal California gnatcatcher, loggerhead shrike, white-tailed kite, burrowing owl, Quino checkerspot butterfly, orange-throated whiptail, northern red-diamond rattlesnake, and the spotted bat.
 The protocol-level surveys will be conducted in areas where project activities could affect the species or their associated habitat including, as applicable, the substation property, the subtransmission line loop-in route, locations of wooden pole removal and new tubular steel pole installation, the Canine Substation, the telecommunications routes, other areas where there may be ground disturbance, and areas where noise may affect wildlife species.

 The applicant's biological monitors will institute avoidance and construction activity monitoring measures as described in PDF BIO-3 to avoid potential impacts in areas where surveys show the presence of special status wildlife.
 The applicant will also report geo-referenced wildlife locations to the Wildlife Agencies.
+Additional avoidance measures will include: 1) seasonal construction restrictions (PDF BIO-6), 2) establishment of buffer exclusion zones, particularly for nesting birds (PDF BIO-6 and PDF BIO-7), 3) passive relocation of animals from the disturbance area as monitored by a qualified biologist, and 4) adjusting project footprint around sensitive resources.